adrianaovalle/python-api-challenge/README.md

 ### Summary
 The objective of this work is to visualize the weather of 500+ cities across the world of varying distance from the equator.
 The following are the conclusions of the analysis:
+* There is correlation with latitude and temperature: as latitude gets closer to the Equator, temperatures are higher.
+* There is no direct correlation between latitude and humidity, cloudiness or wind speed.

 ### Data Analysis
 #### Getting the Data